Robust Optimization with Decision-Dependent Information Discovery: Two-Stage RO with Decision-Dependent Information Discovery

 \section{Two-Stage RO with Decision-Dependent Information Discovery}

-In this section, we propose a novel formulation of two-stage robust optimization problems with \emph{decision-dependent information discovery}.
-This formulation underpins our ability to generalize the popular $K$-adaptability approximation approach from the literature to two-stage problems affected by uncertain parameters whose time of revelation is decision-dependent, see Sections~\ref{sec:kadaptability_objective} and~\ref{sec:kadaptability_constraint}.
-This section is organized as follows.
-In Section~\ref{sec:exogenous_description}, we describe two-stage robust optimization problems with DDID.
-We present a formulation of a generic two-stage robust optimization problem with decision-dependent information discovery from the literature and an associated approximate solution scheme in Sections~\ref{sec:exogenous_literature} and~\ref{sec:prepartitioning}, respectively.
-Then, in Section~\ref{sec:min_max_min_max_formulation}, we propose an equivalent, novel formulation, that constitutes the main result of this section.
-Finally, in Section~\ref{sec:kadaptability_overview}, we introduce the $K$-adaptability approximation scheme for problems with DDID.
+In this section, we describe two-stage robust optimization problems with decision-dependent information discovery (DDID) and propose an entirely new modeling framework for studying such problems.
+This framework underpins our ability to generalize the popular $K$-adaptability approximation approach from the literature to problems affected by uncertain parameters whose time of revelation is decision-dependent, see Sections~\ref{sec:kadaptability_objective} and~\ref{sec:kadaptability_constraint}.